-The Finklestein test is one of the best ways to make the diagnosis.
+The Finklestein test is one of the best ways to make a diagnosis.
 You can do this test yourself.
-Bend your thumb into the palm and grasp the thumb with your fingers making a fist with the thumb inside.
+Bend your thumb into the palm.
+Grasp the thumb with your fingers making a fist with the thumb inside.
 Now bend your wrist away from your thumb in a side to side motion.
-If you feel pain over the tendons to the thumb, your problem is probably de Quervain's tenosynovitis.
+If you feel pain over the thumb tendons, your problem is probably de Quervain’s tenosynovitis.

 Treatment of de Quervain’s Tenosynovitis

-Your healthcare practitioner is the best person to individually advise you how to treat your de Quervain's tenosynovitis.
+Your healthcare practitioner is the best person to individually advise you how to treat your de Quervain’s tenosynovitis.
 They can utilise various local modality and soft tissue treatment options to assist your recovery.
-Until you are assessed, please try the following:
+Until your assessment, please try the following:

 Rest or Reduce Hand Movements

-Your physiotherapist or doctor may suggest that you wear a special forearm and thumb splint called a thumb-spica splint.
+Your physiotherapist or doctor may suggest that you wear a unique forearm and thumb splint called a thumb spica splint.
 This splint keeps the wrist and lower joints of the thumb from moving.
-The splint allows the APL and EPB tendons to rest, giving them a chance to begin to heal.
+The brace allows the APL and EPB tendons to rest, giving them a chance to begin to heal.

 The main focus of physiotherapy is to reduce or eliminate the cause of irritation of the thumb tendons.
 Your physiotherapist may check the way you do your work tasks.
-Suggestions may be given about the use of healthy body alignment and wrist positions, de Quervain's tenosynovitis supports, helpful exercises, and tips on how to prevent future problems.
+Suggestions regarding the use of healthy body alignment and wrist positions, de Quervain’s tenosynovitis supports helpful exercises, and tips on how to prevent future problems.

-As you progress, your therapist will give you exercises to help strengthen and stabilize the muscles and joints in the hand and thumb.
-Some of the exercises you'll do are designed get your hand working in ways that are similar to your work tasks and sport activities.
+As you progress, your therapist will give you exercises to help strengthen and stabilise the muscles and joints in the hand and thumb.
+Some of the exercises you’ll do get your hand working in ways that are similar to your work tasks and sports activities.

-Your therapist will help you find ways to do your tasks that don't put too much stress on your thumb and wrist.
-Before your therapy sessions end, your therapist will teach you a number of ways to avoid future problems.
+Your therapist will help you find ways to do your tasks that don’t put too much stress on your thumb and wrist.
+Before your therapy sessions end, your therapist will teach you several ways to avoid future problems.